Beliavsky/OpenAI-Fortran-agent/README.md

 # OpenAI-Fortran-agent
 Python script that uses OpenAI LLms to create Fortran programs, iterating with compiler error messages until they compile.
 An OpenAI key and credit card are needed.
 Here is a sample run that cost $0.07.
+The resulting code is saved here as `mix.f90`.

 ```
 c:\python\code\openai\OpenAI-Fortran-agent>python xopenai.py